 When placed in an electric field, charge builds up of charge at the tip of the cone causing the liquid to form into a droplet which is then pulled away from the surface, drawing a string of fluid with it.
 As the solvent evaporates, the molecules polymerize forming a nanofiber.

 That’s a well-known and conventional process.
-The trick that Composeo and co have perfected is to add some laser dyes to the mix.
-These are organic molecules that can absorb light at one frequency and emit it at a higher one.
-So when bathed in light at the lower frequency, the medium lases at the higher frequency.
+The trick that Camposeo and co have perfected is to add some laser dyes to the mix.
+These are organic molecules that can absorb light at one wavelength and emit it at a higher one.
+So when bathed in light at the lower wavelength, the medium lases at the higher wavelength.